xfenix/django-hmin/README.md

 ===========

 Django (1.7+) HTML minification middleware (another one).
 Key feature - speed.
-10x (on large html's it can be 200x or even more) time faster, than htmlmin.
+10x (on large html's it can be 50x, 100x, 200x or even more) time faster, than htmlmin.
 Compress html, removes comments, respects (dont remove) conditional comments (IE) by default.
+Uses cache (can be disabled), that greatly reduce html  minification overhead.

 Installing